MachadoCM100/pet-link-app/tutorial/frontend/03-authentication.md

 ### 3. AuthInterceptor - HTTP Request Enhancement
 ### 4. LoginComponent - User Interface

+**Note**: The authentication system integrates with the centralized [API Configuration Service](./08-api-configuration.md) for endpoint management.

 ## AuthService (`auth.service.ts`)

 The central service that handles all authentication operations.